Beyond the Ritz: London’s Best Afternoon Tea

 Step into Marie Antoinette's dreamworld at Sketch.
-Thankfully, the millennial-pink interior is not just for the influencer elite, but is sure to impress the younger members of your party.
-Aptly named The Gallery – for the quirky David Shrigley prints lining the walls – the setting of your afternoon tea is as equally delectable as the delicacies on your plate.
-With less-than-traditional food and a string quartet in the corner (playing the Beatles, this isn't one for the purists but is a fresh take on a London afternoon tea experience.
+The millennial-pink interior is not just for the influencer elite, but is sure to enthrall the younger members of your party.
+Aptly named The Gallery – for the quirky David Shrigley prints lining the walls – the setting of your afternoon tea is just as delectable as the intriguing delicacies on your plate.
+With less-than-traditional food and a string quartet in the corner playing the Beatles, this isn't one for the purists but is a fresh take on a London afternoon tea experience.

 You'll be seated in the Promenade on arrival at The Dorchester and will immediately feel like royalty – especially after you've left your Plum home near Buckingham Palace to get there.
 Sink into the Chesterfield sofas amidst the plush drapery and become friends with the attentive, tailcoat-wearing staff – the tantalising service at The Dorchester is almost as famous as the unlimited finger sandwiches.
 Almost.
-With so many creative options to choose from, experimenting with vegan mayonnaise and all types of bread, make sure to arrive hungry.
+With so many creative options to choose from, including more experimental options with vegan mayonnaise and all types of bread imaginable, make sure to arrive hungry.

-Booking a table at Farmacy is sure to earn you cool points with the family.
-Yes, you're ahead of the curve and attempting a flexitarian diet and no, you're not embarrassing.
+Booking a table at Farmacy is sure to earn you some bonus 'cool points' with the family – ahead of the curve much?
 Guilt-free indulgence is Farmacy's speciality – everything served is free from dairy, refined sugars, additives and chemicals.
-It's also the first London restaurant to serve CBD.
-Find it in the homemade chocolates and infused in the welcome cocktail.
+It's also the first London restaurant to serve CBD, which you can find in the homemade chocolates and infused in the welcome cocktail.

 We couldn't create this list of London's best afternoon tea without including an one with a view.
-The afternoon tea at Oblix West is a traditional medley which compliments the 360º panoramic views, without trying to steal the show.
+The afternoon tea at Oblix West is a traditional medley of sandwiches and sweet treats, complemented by 360º panoramic views.
 Great for: impressing relatives from out of town.
-Not so great for: those afraid of heights – you'll have to travel up to the Shard's thirty-second floor to enjoy afternoon tea at Oblix West.
+Not so great for: anyone afraid of heights – you'll have to travel up to the Shard's thirty-second floor to enjoy afternoon tea at Oblix West.

 The Savoy's timeless offering was a winner in the best traditional tea category at the Afternoon Tea Awards in 2019.
-We're not sure how you become a judge, but that's one job we wouldn't mind extending our retirement for.
+We're not sure how you become a judge, but that's one job we wouldn't mind delaying our retirement for.
 They seem to have perfected the balance of grandeur and elegance, without feeling stuffy or pretentious.
 Easily accessible from the best places ot visit in Waterloo and Charing Cross, afternoon tea at the Savoy is the perfect end to a stroll along the Thames.
 And once you're done with your scones and champagne, head back to your elegant home in Kensington to enjoy a post-indulgence nap.

 If longevity is the test of quality, then we can safely say that Claridge's is home to one of London's best afternoon teas.
-Served in the Foyer, the elegant Art Deco restaurant, their traditional offering of afternoon tea has been arriving at tables for over 150 years.
+Served in the Foyer, the hotel's elegant art deco-inspired restaurant, this traditional afternoon tea has been delighting guests for over 150 years.
 The friendly staff will make you feel like family as soon as you walk through the door, so be sure to make the most out of their knowledgable recommendations.
 Stay in an equally luxurious setting like our home, Earl of Fitzroy.